dh256git/project27/src/_includes/community/overview.md

 {{ site.org }} is built by its community.
 Here is why you should become a part of it:

 1. We need your help.
 We are not experts or professionals in everything that's needed to keep {{ site.org }} up and running.
 There is a lot to do, so a helpful hand is always appreciated.
 2. Do it for yourself.
 We can guarantee, you will learn something new and useful.
+Joining our community is the entry point of our active learning promise.

 # How much time should I commit?